forgojs/forgo/README.md

 };
 ```

-Along with these two lines in your tsconfig.json file:
+For TypeScript with ts-loader, add these two lines to tsconfig.json:

 ```json
 {